What Do Axolotls Eat in Captivity?

 Rule of thumb: Food pieces should be no wider than the space between their eyes.
 This prevents choking and impaction.

-Foods You Should Absolutely Avoid
+Foods to Avoid

-These commonly recommended foods cause health problems:
+These commonly recommended foods can cause health or water-quality problems:

 Freeze-Dried Anything